 - lipids (ALC-0315 = ((4-hydroxybutyl)azanediyl)bis(hexane-6,1-diyl)bis(2-hexyldecanoate), ALC-0159 = 2-[(polyethylene glycol)-2000]-N,N-ditetradecylacetamide, 1,2-Distearoyl-sn-glycero-3-phosphocholine and cholesterol);

-- salts (potassium chloride, dibasic sodium phosphate dihydrate, sodium chloride, monobasic potassium phosphate
+- salts (potassium chloride, dibasic sodium phosphate dihydrate, sodium chloride, monobasic potassium phosphate) in the adult formulation only;

 - sugar (sucrose).